Canonical-AI-Inc/canonical/demo/README.md

 ## How To Use The Demo

-1. Update the system prompt to start a new cache.
+1. Update the `SYSTEM PROMPT` in `demo.py` to start a new cache.
-2. Click 'Run' in Replit to start the demo.
+2. Save `demo.py`.
+3. Run the script.
-3. Start chatting with the LLM in the console
+3. Start chatting with the LLM.

 ## When Can I Expect a Cache Hit?

 The Canonical AI Semantic Cache is built for Conversational AI.
 For caching to work in a conversational application, the semantic cache must be aware of the chat history and the context of each query.
 In other words, a cache hit requires the user query and previous user-LLM interactions to match.
 As such, asking the same thing over and over won't necessarily produce a cache hit.
 After all, you wouldn't want that to be the experience in human conversations!

 Here are some tips:
-1. Start a new cache by updating the System Prompt in the Python code.
+1. Start a new cache by updating `SYSTEM PROMPT` in `demo.py`.
+2. Save `demo.py`.
-2. Click 'Run' on replit and have a conversation with the LLM in the console.
+2. Run the script and have a conversation with the LLM in your terminal.
 The new cache will get populated with LLM responses.
-3. Click 'Stop' on replit, then click 'Run' to start a new conversation.
+3. Type `Ctrl + C` to stop the session.
+Then, type `python demo.py` to start a new conversation.
 4. Have a new conversation with the LLM.
 When you ask questions similar to what you asked in your last conversation, you'll get cache hits.
 5. Note: the cache update lag is set to five seconds for this demo.
 This is important for conversational LLM caching because it prevents the user and LLM from getting stuck in a loop.

 ## Example

-Update the System Prompt in the Python code to start a new cache.
-Then click 'Run' on Replit to start a conversation.
+Update the `SYSTEM PROMPT` in `demo.py` to start a new cache.
+Then, run the script with `python demo.py` to start a conversation.

 ```
 Assistant: Hello, Dr. Smith's dental office.
 This is Tim.
 How can I help you today?